anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Those who prefer the readings to cohere can have their wishes partially satisfied by opting for the 'Related' Old Testament reading (and psalm), which is related to the Gospel reading.
 But the cost of this is that it prevents the Old Testament from speaking so clearly with its own voice.
 Also, there is no 'Related' alternative reading from the New Testament.
 (RCL provides these two tracks until the Sunday before Advent, whereas Common Worship provides only the 'Related' track for the four Sundays before Advent, with some modifications.)

-## Notes {#introductionnotes}
+## Introductory Notes

 Psalm references are to the Common Worship psalter.
 Where the versification is different in standard English versions of the Bible, this is indicated by 'EV'.
 Quotations are drawn from the Common Worship psalter or the NRSV.

 Depending on the day of the week for Christmas and the Epiphany, and the date of Easter, lectionary provision for days marked with * might not be used in any given year.
 Other days might also be displaced for various reasons.

-Readings that are the same as (or overlap with) the 'Epistles and Gospels' printed in the Book of Common Prayer are marked with '(see BCP)', while those that are the same as (or overlap with) the supplementary readings in 'A Lectionary and Additional Collects for Holy Communion (Book of Common Prayer)' (linked from the [Common Worship Lectionary page](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary)) are marked with '(see BCP+)'.
+Readings that are the same as (or overlap with) the 'Epistles and Gospels' printed in the Book of Common Prayer are marked with '(see BCP)', while those that are the same as (or overlap with) the supplementary readings in ['A Lectionary and Additional Collects for Holy Communion (Book of Common Prayer)'](https://www.churchofengland.org/sites/default/files/2017-11/Lectionary.pdf) (linked from the [Common Worship Lectionary page][Lectionary]) are marked with '(see BCP+)'.

-# Advent {#advent}
+# Advent

 The readings are more strongly related to the themes of Advent than they are to each other within each Sunday.

 There is a tradition in some parts of the church of reflecting on the themes of hope, peace, joy and love on the four Sundays of Advent.
 The theme of hope is present on the first three Sundays, while the theme of peace is discernable on Advent 2, and joy on Advent 3.

-## Advent 1 {#advent1}
+## Advent 1

 The Gospel readings all speak of the 'coming' of 'the Son of Man'.